mktaylor5/VR-Project-1/README.md

 ### User Interaction
-This scene features a few user interactions and animation. <br />
+- This scene features a few user interactions and animation.
-The fire in the fireplace moves in a loop indefinitely to simulate a fire's movement.
-The fireplace can also be clicked on to play a fire crackling sound clip. <br />
+- The fire in the fireplace moves in a loop indefinitely to simulate a fire's movement.
+The fireplace can also be clicked on to play a fire crackling sound clip.
-The fox sitting next to the couch can also be interacted with.
-When clicked, an audio clip of a fox bark will play. <br />
+- The fox sitting next to the couch can also be interacted with.
+When clicked, an audio clip of a fox bark will play.
-There is also a dynamic model on the bar counter in the corner.
+- There is also a dynamic model on the bar counter in the corner.
 Clicking on the drink will slide it across the counter top.

 ### Visuals